-Lots of crates on crates.io have only a single owner.
+Lots of crates on crates-io have only a single owner.
 That’s a huge responsibility for the sole owners, and also a risk for crate users.
 When solo owners disappear (for lots of reasons — life happens) it’s a major problem, because the crate becomes impossible to change: there’s nobody to release a bug fix, and there isn’t even a way to add new maintainers.
-Users are left with abandoned crate, and forks of these creates, which are soon abandoned too, and so on.
+Users are left with an abandoned crate, and forks of these creates, which are eventually abandoned too, and so on.

 I think it’s best to solve this problem proactively by having a group of volunteers who are happy to be added as backup owners of crates.
 It’s especially important for new projects that may not have anybody to invite as co-owner yet.

 rust-bus-owner as an owner of your create and:

 - We promise not to touch the create as long as its actively maintained.
 You add